-John H. TylerAssociate Dean of the Graduate School , Professor of Economics, Professor of Education
+John H. TylerAssociate Dean of the Graduate School , Professor of Education, Professor of Economics

 John Tyler is Professor of Education, Economics, and Public Policy at Brown University.
 His research falls in the realm of impact evaluation in education, with recent research focusing on teacher evaluation issues and examinations of teachers' use of data to inform and improve classroom practice.
 Past research has been on dropout issues, the economic returns to the GED credential, the returns to skills for low educated individuals, and the impact of correctional education on the post-release labor market outcomes of criminal justice offenders.
 He teaches graduate and undergraduate courses in the economics of education.